What is a Bishop?

 - Advising other bodies in the Church (such as the Governing Body and Representative Body) on issues where there may hold implications for the teaching, mission and ministry of the Church;

 - The development of new material for church services.

 In the Church in Wales bishops are elected by a group of church members called the Electoral College.
 The College is made up of six members elected by each diocese (three lay members and three clergy), with twelve members elected by the diocese to which the Bishop is being elected.
 With the remaining bishops, this makes a group of 47.
 The Electoral College meets in the Cathedral of the vacant diocese for up to three days, and its proceedings are confidential.
 A bishop is elected when one of the candidates receives two-thirds or more of the votes cast by the College.

 The Archbishop of Wales is elected by the Electoral College from amongst the six diocesan bishops.
 This means that the Archbishop is also Bishop of one of the six dioceses of Wales.

 If a diocesan bishop is chief pastor in his diocese, the role of the Archbishop is to be the chief pastor for the Church in Wales – again both leading and looking after the Church.

-He convenes the Bench of Bishops and is President of the Governing Body.
-When a diocesan bishop retires the Archbishop looks after that diocese (as well as his own) until a new bishop has been elected.
-However he is only first-amongst-equals in relation to his fellow bishops, and should not involve himself in the matters of another diocese unless asked to do so by the diocesan bishop.
+The Archbishop convenes the Bench of Bishops and is President of the Governing Body.
+When a diocesan bishop retires the Archbishop looks after that diocese (as well as their own) until a new bishop has been elected.
+However they are only first-amongst-equals in relation to their fellow bishops, and should not involve themself in the matters of another diocese unless asked to do so by the diocesan bishop.